 - 1. Connect one end of the null modem cable (91-09497-01) supplied with the TES9 to a 9-pin COM port on your PC. - 2.
 Connect the other end of the null modem cable to PORT A of the TES9.
-If the cable is not long enough, you can add a 9-pin extension cable up to 25 feet (8 metres) long. - 3.
-Turn the TES9 and PC power on. - 4.
+If the cable is not long enough, you can add a 9-pin extension cable up to 25ft (8 m) long. - 3.
+Power on the TES9 and PC. - 4.
 Once the PC has booted, place the CD-ROM supplied with the TES9 into its CD drive, and follow the instructions to install the software.
-If you want more details about this software, please consult your TES9 software manual. - 5.
+If you want more details about this software, refer to your TES9 Software User Manual. - 5.
 The TES9 should have started operation while you were installing the software.
 Press the LOAD button on the TES9's rear panel (using a narrow object such as a pencil if necessary), and hold it in for at least two seconds.
 The TES9 will enter setup mode, and the STATUS1 LED should be alternating between green and yellow. - 6.
-Start the setup software, using the instructions in the TES9 software manual.
+Start the setup software, using the instructions in the TES9 Software User Manual.